 Commercial ships obviously preferred sheltered creeks with clear landmarks on shore (such as a typical mountain).
-Many shelters were needed, as seafarers often followed the coast, using safe shelters to spend the night and to escape bad weather.
-Even if they could sail 50 to 100 nautical miles per day, it was important to know about any safe shelter located within two-three hours of navigation; that is around only 10 miles.
-The length of the Black Sea and Azov Sea coast being around 5800 km (acc. to Black Sea NGO Network, bsnn.org/black_sea.html) that is a little over 3 000 nautical miles, this would mean that, as an order of magnitude, a total of 300 shelters would be required around the Black Sea and Azov Sea, which is fairly close to the 273 places found so far.
+Many shelters were needed, as seafarers often followed the coast, using safe shelters to stop overnight and escape bad weather.
+Even though they could sail 50 to 100 nautical miles in a day, it was important to know where they could find safe shelter within two to three hours of navigation; i.e. only approx. 10 miles.
+With the length of the Black Sea and Azov Sea coast being approx. 5800 km (acc. to Black Sea NGO Network, bsnn.org/black_sea.html), i.e. a little over 3 000 nautical miles, as an order of magnitude they would hence have required a total of 300 shelters around the Black Sea and Azov Sea, which is fairly close to the 273 places found so far.

-Many of these sheltered creeks still exist today, but large changes have sometimes occurred:
+Many of these sheltered creeks still exist today, but large changes have occurred in some places:

-‘tectonic’ movements that explain why ancient ports are sometimes buried under the modern ports;
+‘tectonic’ movements, which explain why some ancient ports are buried under modern ports;

-seismic events inducing tsunamis which devastated adjacent coastal plains;
+seismic events inducing tsunamis, which devastated adjacent coastal plains;

-‘eustatic’ sea level rise of 0.30 to 0.50 m over the past 2000 years (see Nic Flemming’s work and Morhange, 2014);
+a ‘eustatic’ sea level rise of 0.30 to 0.50 m over the past 2000 years (see Nic Flemming’s work and Morhange, 2014);

-river estuaries usually tend to silt up, as rivers carry most of the materials that create beaches, and this explains why some ancient ports are now so far from the sea or just filled up with sand;
+river estuaries usually tend to silt up, as rivers carry most of the materials that create beaches, and this explains why some ancient ports are now so far from the sea or have simply filled up with sand;

-the ‘old port’ has sometimes been reclaimed in large cities to create a new waterfront area;
+in some large cities the ‘old port’ has been reclaimed to create a new waterfront area;

 beaches are subject to sedimentation and erosion by wave action, and the latter explains why some ancient ports were lost to the sea.

-Even if the total number of shelters is fairly close to a safe number of one shelter every 10 nautical miles, it can be seen from Fig. 1 that many ancient harbours are probably still to be found on the Northern coasts of the Black Sea and in the Azov Sea, in Ukraine and in Russia.
+Even though the total number of shelters is fairly close to a safe number of one every 10 nautical miles, it can be seen from Fig. 1 that many ancient harbours probably remain to be found on the northern coasts of the Black Sea and in the Azov Sea, in Ukraine and in Russia.

 BIO

-The author of the present paper compiled a list of ancient ports and harbours with latitude/longitude positioning, based on 66 ancient authors and some modern authors, e.g. Karl Lehmann-Hartleben (1923), Honor Frost (1963), David Blackman (1982 & 2014), the Barrington Atlas (2000), Nic Flemming (2002), Getzel Cohen (1995 & 2006), Micha Tiverios (2008), Nicolas Carayon (2008), Helen Dawson (2013) and a few others.
+The author of the present paper has compiled a list of ancient ports and harbours with latitude/longitude positioning, based on 66 ancient authors and some modern authors, e.g. Karl Lehmann-Hartleben (1923), Honor Frost (1963), David Blackman (1982 & 2014), the Barrington Atlas (2000), Nic Flemming (2002), Getzel Cohen (1995 & 2006), Micha Tiverios (2008), Nicolas Carayon (2008), Helen Dawson (2013) and a few others.
 This Catalogue of Ancient Ports contains over 3000 places.
-It can be viewed on: www.AncientPortsAntiques.com , and it surely needs further adjustment as some unknowns remain: disappeared ports, cities not yet located precisely.
+It can be viewed on: www.AncientPortsAntiques.com , and is bound to need further adjustment as some unknowns remain, such as ports that have disappeared and cities yet to be located precisely.